Faculty Research Grant Program Guidelines

 Due date: 8 a.m.
 Monday, Nov.
 3, 2014

 Email a single PDF document including all proposal elements (discussed below) to email@example.com.
 Note faculty applicants are responsible for obtaining appropriate department head signature on the cover sheet.
 Hard copies of the cover sheet are acceptable, if submitted by the November 1 due date, if you do not have means to scan/email electronic copies.
 Electronic signatures from Adobe documents are acceptable and binding signatures.
-See instructions here if you are familiar with creating and saving PDF documents.
+See instructions here if you are not familiar with creating and saving PDF documents.

 Faculty Research Grant Information Presentation: 6-7 p.m.
 Wednesday Oct.
 1, 2014

 What: Learn about the guidelines and submission process and ask any questions you may have